The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/australia.md

 categories = ["Chuck E. Cheese's"]
 +++
 ***Joondalup, WA (Unit 3/7 Winton Rd.)* is a *Chuck E. Cheese* location that was announced in early 2024.
-The location is the third ever in Australia, succeeding the {{< wiki-link "Surfer's Paradise, Queensland 4217, Australia (Grundy's Centre, 2 Cavill Rd.)" >}} and {{< wiki-link "Carina, Queensland, Australia" >}} locations.
+The location is the third ever in Australia, succeeding the [Surfer's Paradise, Queensland 4217, Australia (Grundy's Centre, 2 Cavill Rd.)] and [Carina, Queensland, Australia] locations.
 It will be the brand's re-entry into the country after being absent since 1984-1986.**

 ## History

 The store's first mention would be on January 11, 2024, with a press release by CEC in partnership with *Royale Hospitality.* No general location would be given for the store.<sup>(1)</sup> On March 17, 2025, the location would be confirmed to be set in the city of Perth, with Australian social medias, a website page, and a sign-up newsletter available.<sup>(2)(3)</sup> The location's address and photos of the inside were revealed on September 4.<sup>(4)</sup>
-Winton Rd. opened on September 6, 2025.<sup>(4)</sup> It has an Adventure Zone with tubes and a ball pit akin to the {{< wiki-link "Skytubes" >}} and Ball Crawl attractions that used to be in US Chuck E. Cheese's locations.
+Winton Rd. opened on September 6, 2025.<sup>(4)</sup> It has an Adventure Zone with tubes and a ball pit akin to the [Skytubes] and Ball Crawl attractions that used to be in US Chuck E. Cheese's locations.